JimDesu/basis-lang/spec.md

 **No hidden control flow.** Every control-flow transition is either explicit at the call site (the `::` operator marks class dispatch) or marked by a block-construct in the source (a block marker establishes a recovery context).
 There is no `try`/`catch`/`finally` parallel; recovery is at sibling positions in the source structure, where the reader can identify them by inspection.
 There is no implicit destructor firing on object-field cleanup.
 There is no implicit conversion at parameter boundaries — the only implicit type movements are the buffer-backed parent-chain upcast and the `.implicit`-licensed literal coercion, both of which are statically determined.
 A reader of a command signature knows what may happen — the failure mark and the parameter list together name every effect — and a reader of a command body can identify every recovery context, every dispatch site, every place a failure may consume.
 Reasoning is signature-bounded.

-The single intentional exception is the at-stack mechanism for frame-exit hooks (§3.12).
-When a frame retires, registered `@`-handlers and `@!`-handlers fire alongside any explicit cleanup code.
+The single intentional exception is the at-stack mechanism for frame-exit hooks (§3.13).
+When a frame retires, `@`-blocks and `@!`-blocks registered within that frame's body fire alongside any explicit cleanup code.
 This is implicit in the sense that no source-line at the registration site invokes the handler; the handler runs as a consequence of the frame retiring.
-The mechanism is the language's RAII-equivalent — necessary for ergonomic resource management, and confined to a single, type-visible category (the `@` and `@!` declarations on a class).
+The mechanism is the language's RAII-equivalent — necessary for ergonomic resource management, and confined to a single, syntactically-marked category (the `@` and `@!` block markers within command bodies).

-**No non-local state.** A command body's reachable state arrives by an explicit chain of provision.
+**No non-local state.** A command body's reached state arrives by an explicit chain of provision.
 There are three kinds of provision:

 1. **Parameters and receivers.** A frame's caller passes state as named arguments at the call site; the state is locally bound to the parameter or receiver names within the body.